 On a cruise from Buenos Aires, spend time in Argentina’s beguiling and romantic capital before sailing to Ushuaia, the southernmost city in the world.
-Glimpse South America’s famous penguins, hike the Fuegian Andes accompanied by Siberian husky dogs, or paddle a canoe in the waters of Tierra del Fuego National Park.
+Glimpse the famous penguins in South America, hike the Fuegian Andes accompanied by Siberian husky dogs, or paddle a canoe in the waters of Tierra del Fuego National Park.

 Due to its extreme climate, the Antarctica cruise season is notably short, which makes it one of the best places to cruise in January.
 Capture images of ice floes, humpback whales, leopard seals, and other native wildlife while cruising there.

 Visit Antarctica to spot majestic whales and diving penguins at Paradise Bay, and marvel at the number of elephant seals that cover tiny Elephant Island.
 At Port Stanley in the Falkland Islands, walk among the friendly Magellan, Gentoo, and King penguins.

 Discover how Montevideo celebrates Carnival while touring the Museo del Carnaval.
 Lunch like a local at a café that serves chivito (a loaded steak sandwich) with a glass of local red wine, then visit a tango exhibition.

 End your unforgettable vacation in Buenos Aires and opt for an overnight excursion to witness the magnificent Iguazu Falls.

 Cruise to Cozumel, Grand Cayman, and the Florida Keys, the best cruise destinations in January for some much needed fun in the sun.

 Swing in a hammock on a white-sand beach, or go below turquoise waters to snorkel the Palancar Reef and swim among spotted trunkfish, French angelfish, and sea stars.